Silver lining in inflation report helps send stocks higher

 Higher interest rates also put downward pressure on all kinds of investments, with those seen as the most expensive hardest hit.
 That’s because when investors are earning more in interest to own relatively safe bonds, they’re less willing to pay higher prices for riskier stocks.
 Technology and other high-growth stocks that have been some of the stock market’s biggest recent winners have been in the spotlight in particular.

-On Tuesday tech stocks were the strongest force lifting the S&P 500, as Apple, Microsoft and Nvidia all rose at least 1%.
+On Tuesday tech stocks were the strongest force lifting the S&P 500.
+Apple rose 1.4%.

 More swings may be in store for stocks as companies prepare to report their earnings for the first three months of the year.
 Delta Air Lines, JPMorgan Chase and other big-name companies will kick off the reporting season on Wednesday.